binipringle/constructs/_texts/1-condensedoutline.md

 Federalists were proponents of the proposed Constitution.
 Antifederalists opposed the proposed Constitution.
 They agreed on one point: A political system organized on the principle of democratic self-governance is in severe tension (and perhaps inconsistent) with an economic system that generates and protects large disparities of wealth.

-A significant motivation for Federalists was protection of existing property rights and wealth distribution from “excess” democracy.
-Madison at the closed constitutional debates in Philadelphia:
+Federalists wanted to protect existing property rights and wealth distribution from “excess” democracy.
+At the closed constitutional debates in Philadelphia, Madison expressed the belief that
 “In future times a great majority of the people will not only be without land, but any other sort of property.
 These may combine under the influence of their common situation; in which case the rights of property will not be secure.”
 Some warning signs for Federalists were (1) powerful egalitarian ethos following the Revolution; (2) redistributive state legislation; and (3) Shay’s rebellion (armed uprising in Western Massachusetts and Worcester in 1786 and 1787 in response to a debt crisis among the citizenry and in opposition to the state government's increased efforts to collect taxes both on individuals and their trades.).
 Federalist response to these threats was constitutional design.

+- {:.indent-0}**Federalist No. 10**
-**Federalist No. 10** Premises: Main threat in system of self-government danger of “factions.”
+- {:.indent-2}Premises: Main threat in system of self-government danger of “factions.”
 Greatest cause of factions is disparities of property and wealth.
 A central object of government is protection of property rights.
 State redistributive legislation is “wicked” and “improper” (Madison specially condemns “a rage for paper money, for an abolition of debt and for an equal distribution of property”).
-Solutions: Federalist 10 and 51 Blueprint (1) Set government power at a remove from the people (rejection of “pure 	democracy”).
-(2) Build inertia into federal government (separation of powers/“checks and balances”).
-(3) Impose direct limits on state governments (e.g., Article I, §10).
+- {:.indent-2}Solutions: Federalist 10 and 51 Blueprint
+- {:.indent-4}(1) Set government power at a remove from the people (rejection of “pure 	democracy”);
+- {:.indent-4}(2) Build inertia into federal government (separation of powers/“checks and balances”);
+- {:.indent-4}(3) Impose direct limits on state governments (e.g., Article I, §10).

 **Competing political philosophies and models of government at founding**